togucchi/HDToon/README.md

 Specular parameter is currently "Experimental".

-Does not work properly in most cases.
+It does not work properly in most cases.

 ## Licence
 MIT Licence